A Course on Elementary Probability Theory: Real-valued Random Variable Parameters

-and each $p_{i}x_i 1_{(x_i \in J_n)}$ converges to $p_{i}x_i$ as $n\rightarrow +\infty$.
+\Bin and each $p_{i}x_i 1_{(x_i \in J_n)}$ converges to $p_{i}x_i$ as $n\rightarrow +\infty$.
 Then, by the dominated convergence theorem for series, we have

-The same argument based on the finiteness of $\sum_{i\geq 0} p_{i}|x_i|$ implies that
+\Bin The same argument based on the finiteness of $\sum_{i\geq 1} p_{i}|x_i|$ implies that

-We referring to Section \ref{proba01_appendix_convex} in the Appendix Chapter \ref{proba01_appendix}, Part B, we know that a convex function $g$ is continuous.
+\Bin By referring to Section \ref{proba01_appendix_convex} in the Appendix Chapter \ref{proba01_appendix}, Part B, we know that a convex function $g$ is continuous.
 We may also remark that $p(n)$ converges to the unity as $n\rightarrow +\infty$.
-By combinig these facts with \ref{proba01_param_conv01}, we have
+By combining these facts with Formula \eqref{proba01_param_conv01}, we have

 and